 Comet Camp is a three-day, two-night adventure giving students the opportunity to have fun, make friends and jumpstart their college life at UT Dallas.

-Camps are led by Orientation Team Mentors who want to share their enthusiasm and insight.
+Camps are led by Orientation Leaders who want to share their enthusiasm and insight.
 Students will get to participate in events and activities that will highlight campus involvement, UT Dallas traditions, relationships, communication and success in college.

 At Comet Camp, you will have the opportunity to: